Becoming a Trustee

 - and it's the perfect volunteering opportunity for busier people

-Where can I get training and support as a trustee?
+Where can I get training, support and helpful resources as a trustee?

 - The Global Connections and Evangelical Alliance Governance Hub.